-The information contained in this EMP has been based on the project description as provided in the EIA report.
-Where the design or construction methods is different, this EMP may require updating and potential further assessment may be undertaken.
+The information contained in this EMP is based on the project description as provided in the ESIA report.
+Where the design or operation method is different, this EMP may require updating and potential further assessment may be undertaken.

-1.6 Environmental assessment practitioner
+1.6 ENVIRONMENTAL ASSESSMENT PRACTITIONER